MERLCenter/MERL-Center-public/Contributing2.md

 ```
 git pull upstream main
 ```
-#### 4. Fetch all pull request data from the upstream repository using the upstream remote that was modified in step 11 of setting up your local dev environment
+#### 4. Fetch all pull request data from the main repository using the upstream remote that was modified in step 8 of setting up your local dev environment
 ```
 git fetch upstream
 ```